Skip to content

 1. Noise filter

-Pattern matching and keyword detection strip failure-irrelevant trajectory content before the investigator sees it.
-Redundant program structure (repeated imports, scaffolding boilerplate) and verbose code context (full file dumps where a function suffices) are the named targets (arxiv 2605.26563).
-The filter is heuristic, not semantic — it compresses the attention budget rather than condensing meaning.
+Pattern matching and keyword detection strip failure-irrelevant content before the investigator sees it.
+The named targets are redundant program structure (repeated imports, scaffolding boilerplate) and verbose code context — full file dumps where a function suffices (arxiv 2605.26563).
+The filter is heuristic, not semantic: it compresses the attention budget, not the meaning.

 2. Preliminary diagnosis

-The test-failure report (stack trace, assertion failure, error message) is converted into initial diagnostic hypotheses before the investigator traverses the trajectory.
+The test-failure report (stack trace, assertion failure, error message) becomes initial diagnostic hypotheses before the investigator traverses the trajectory.
 The hypotheses act as a prior — the investigator confirms, refines, or rejects them rather than starting from a blank slate against the full noisy trajectory (arxiv 2605.26563).

 3. On-demand retrieval

-The investigator retrieves filtered trajectory spans on demand rather than ingesting everything — closer to retrieval-augmented investigation than full-context inspection.
-The filter and the prior together decide what to pull next (arxiv 2605.26563).
+The investigator pulls filtered spans on demand rather than ingesting everything — retrieval-augmented investigation, with the filter and the prior deciding what to pull next (arxiv 2605.26563).

-TrajAudit reports the following on RootSE, a benchmark of 93 real-world failure instances from software maintenance tasks that the authors describe as "the most complex trajectory diagnosis benchmark to date" (arxiv 2605.26563):
+TrajAudit reports the following on RootSE, a benchmark of 93 real-world software-maintenance failure instances (arxiv 2605.26563):

 Metric Result